 This could involve cutting out that extra nightly episode of the Netflix series you’re currently hooked on, or avoiding the temptation to delve into those work emails after dinner.
 It doesn’t matter how little or large your efforts are; making small changes to your routine to allow for a slightly earlier bedtime will attribute to a more relaxed state of mind and recharged body.

-For more on this you can download and view our webinar with the incredible Jen Martin, Psychological Coach, who gave us a masterclass on how to build resilience, reduce stress and learn to live our best lives.
+For more on techniques to help you with training your mind to relax, you can download and view our webinar with the incredible Jen Martin, Psychological Coach, who gave us a masterclass on how to build resilience, reduce stress and learn to live our best lives.
 This session qualifies for one hour of CPD training under the Management and Professional Development category and you can download that here.

 *The aim of our blog is to share valuable information and resources with our colleagues.
 Follow us on social so you get notified of our latest blogs.